 sudo apt install --only-upgrade postgresql-16 postgresql-client-16

-Notably, the --only-upgrade flag ensures the command only updates the packages if they already exist, preventing accidental installation on systems where PostgreSQL might have been removed.
+The --only-upgrade flag updates the packages only when they already exist, preventing accidental installation on systems where PostgreSQL 16 might have been removed.

 After updating, verify the new version: